 Alcon discovery and development efforts begin and end with the patient.
+Alcon’s global research and development team of more than 2,000 highly skilled individuals is developing a full range of eye care products and solutions across our three businesses.
 Based on the unmet medical needs of today – and tomorrow – Alcon is currently developing products and solutions to address:

 - Retinal diseases